Coronavirus alert level 2: Officials probe possible NZ community cases, world moves to lockdown

 * New Zealand is at alert level 2, with 52 cases - people are told to avoid travel and over-70s should stay at home

-* An Auckland bar owner says he is turning away people who are over the age of 70
+* A bar owner says he is turning away people who are over the age of 70

 * 'A very sad time': Hundreds lose jobs as Hobbiton closes

-Officials are investigating the first possible community transmission of coronavirus in New Zealand, as the Government implements a four-tier alert system to help combat the rampant spread of the virus.
+Officials are investigating the first possible community transmission of coronavirus in New Zealand, with the country sitting on alert-level 2 in a new four-tiered warning system.

 It comes as many parts of the world move into lockdown - including the UK and large swathes of the United States - and the death toll of the pandemic reaches almost 12,000.
 There are now almost 300,000 who have been diagnosed with Covid-19 around the world - 90,000 of whom are considered already recovered.

+Italy now has more than 53,000 confirmed cases and the world's highest death toll of 4825.
+It recorded its highest day-to-day jump on Saturday – 793 dead and 6557 cases.

-New Zealand is at alert level two on the newly-introduced system – meaning the Covid-19 is "contained but risk of community transmission growing" and human contact must be further reduced - with a further 13 positive tests confirmed on Saturday, the biggest jump in cases in a single day so far.
+In New Zealand, alert-level 2 means Covid-19 is "contained but risk of community transmission growing" and human contact must be further reduced - over-70s have been told to stay at home and everyone needs to limit domestic travel.

+A further 13 positive tests in New Zealand were confirmed on Saturday - the biggest jump in cases in a single day so far - and the country now has 52 cases in total.

 Test results are awaited for two possible cases of community transmission – unrelated to overseas travel - in Auckland and the Wairarapa.